shanujaiswal/Practice_Project/React/1)React Notes.md

 --> JSX makes it easier to write and add HTML in React.
 --> JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement() and/or appendChild() methods.

+# Expressions in JSX

+--> With JSX you can write expressions inside curly braces { }.

+--> The expression can be a React variable, or property, or any other valid JavaScript expression.
+JSX will execute the expression and return the result:

 ==> To Be Known in React

 --> {} --> To write javascript in jsx